TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.utils.rst

 .. class:: XMLFilterBase(base)

-   This class is designed to sit between an :class:`~xml.sax.xmlreader.XMLReader` and the client application's event handlers.
+   This kundi is designed to sit between an :class:`~xml.sax.xmlreader.XMLReader` and the client application's event handlers.
 By default, it does nothing but pass requests up to the reader and events on to the handlers unmodified, but subclasses can